generaldevelopers/bedrock/README.md

 response  - Response objects
 service - Restful web services to serve data. utils - Utilities like data enctyption,  unique ID generation etc.

+## How to run
+1. Import the project into IntelliJ Idea.
+2. Let the maven files be downloaded
+3. Create a run configuration with tomcat as server
+4. Run the project.
+5. Open in browser for default port 8888.

 Full documentation is found at http://generaldevelopers.github.io/bedrock